19bufordcarl/CarlRPG/TTRPGs/Myth & Shadow/Items/Artifacts/Spell Foci/Legendary/The Enchiridion.md

 *Risen*
 	 The PC is [Truly Resurrected](../../../../Magic/Spells/Mythril%20Spells/Mythic/True%20Resurrection.md) into their body as it was before death after some narratively significant amount of time.
 		 Recommendation: They play a backup character in the next session.
 The PC is resurrected at the end of that session.
-	The PC is immune to [[Necrotic]] damage so long as they hold the Enchiridion.
+	The PC is immune to [[../../../../Damage Types/Necrotic]] damage so long as they hold the Enchiridion.
 	The PC may cast the fabled [Resurrection](../../../../Magic/Spells/Mythril%20Spells/Mythic/Resurrection.md), once.
 They may cast it a second time, at the cost of their own life.
 Those that save one life save the world entire.